Philip Alston (basketball): Professional career

-Wisconsin Herd (2024–present)
+Wisconsin Herd (2024–2025)

 After going undrafted in the 2024 NBA draft, Alston joined the Milwaukee Bucks for the 2024 NBA Summer League and on September 17, 2024, he signed with the team.
 However, he was waived eight days later and joined the Wisconsin Herd on October 28.
 On November 29, he left the Herd after going season-ending surgery to repair a torn ligament in his hand.
 He played in five games while averaging 6.0 points and 4.0 rebounds in 19.3 minutes per game.
 On November 7, 2025, Alston was named to the Wisconsin Herd opening night roster.

 Personal life

 The son of Anthony and D’Metria Alston, he has two brothers and one sister.
 He majored in business administration.